-Washington County will provide an employee with a written notice informing them of the leave designation and that their leave will be charged to their FMLA or OFLA leave bank.
+With the recent change to UNUM for FMLA/OFLA leave administration, UNUM will provide employees with written notice informing them of the leave designation when their leave will be charged to their FMLA or OFLA leave bank.
 In addition, the written notice will provide the employee with information regarding their rights and responsibilities under FMLA or OFLA.

 The Oregon Family Leave Act (OFLA) and the federal Family and Medical Leave Act of 1993 (FMLA) each requires employers to provide eligible employees up to 12 weeks of protected leave during a leave year in certain qualifying situations.

-An employee is required to give written notice to Washington County 30 days in advance of the leave if the leave is foreseeable.
+An employee is required to contact UNUM and their supervisor immediately to report a family/medical leave 30 days before a planned leave.
 If 30 days notice is not possible, an employee must give as much notice as practicable.
-For unforeseeable or emergency situations, verbal or written notice is required within 24 hours before or after starting the leave, with written notice being required within 3 days after the employee returns to work
+For unforeseeable or emergency situations, contact UNUM and your supervisor as soon as possible before or after starting the leave.

 Washington County is required to pay out-of-pocket costs associated with OFLA or FMLA medical verifications.